abusyd1/Git-Commands/README.md

 * Push the change

 The following commands will do this:

+add change ready to be committed
 > git add .

+commit the change
 > git commit -m "message describing what change has been made"

+push the commit
 > git push

 Sometimes you might see a message about setting the branch to origin, so just copy the command that it shows on the screen, which looks something like this: